-To allow students to specialize in a subfield, an area of emphasis of at least 16 hours may be chosen in consultation with an advisor.
-An area of emphasis is not required.
+2 To allow students to specialize in a subfield, an area of emphasis of at least 16 hours may be chosen in consultation with an advisor.
+An area of emphasis is not required 3 A maximum of 8 hours of internship can be applied toward the degree as elective hours.